MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

 ## Lifecycle Automation of Operating System Updates

-Once your servers are onboarded to Azure, it is recommended to [enable patch and update management](/azure/cloud-adoption-framework/manage/hybrid/server/best-practices/arc-update-management) to ease OS lifecycle management on your Azure Arc-enabled servers.
+Once your servers are onboarded to Azure, it's recommended to [enable patch and update management](/azure/cloud-adoption-framework/manage/hybrid/server/best-practices/arc-update-management) to ease OS lifecycle management on your Azure Arc-enabled servers.
 Update Management in Azure Automation allows you to view and schedule operating system updates and patches for your Arc-enabled servers at scale.
 More information about Update Management for Azure Automation can be found [here](/azure/automation/update-management/overview).

 ## Using Virtual Machine Extensions with Azure Arc-enabled servers